EricUPVD/sam2ins/README.md

 ### Step 1 : sam2clip.pl
 Command line  : `perl sam2clip.pl SAM_file`
 - Input : SAM file from bowtie2 analysis
+- Parameters and options : sam2clip.conf file to be completed
 - Output : clip-data file (TSV format [see description below],T0_sam2clip_chr01.tsv is provided as an example), SAM file and FASTA file describing the clipped reads
 - Note : the SAM output is not used in next step but may be useful after step 2 for visual inspection of the insertions in IGV or similar genome browser